Security for mobile phones and tablets

 You probably need some sort of security app on your smartphone or tablet, because there are security vulnerabilities in these devices.
 But how likely you are to be faced with malware and what your options are for protection depend greatly on your device.

-We have recommendations for mobile anti-virus, but its up to you which software you choose.
+We have some general advice on anti-virus but the situation with smartphone and tablets can be complicated.
 Please bear some things in mind when looking for a potential anti malware solution:

 • Are there any reviews on them from tech sites/media?
 Are they well respected?